Social housing fast track – application guidance

 Social housing fast track applications are intended for providers who can identify specific people they are currently working with that meet the eligibility criteria and have capacity to deliver devices to them quickly this autumn/winter.

 A separate general fast track application process with a smaller device limit that’s open to all public and voluntary sector organisations.

 What people are eligible?

-Organisations can apply for support for people that they work with that meet all the following criteria:
+Organisations can apply for support for people that they work with that meet both the following criteria:

-- They are digitally excluded – they currently do not have access to an appropriate device and/or internet connection at home.
+- They are digitally excluded – they currently do not have access to an appropriate device and/or internet connection at home; and

 - They are from a low income household – they cannot afford to buy a device or pay for internet access from their household income.